CATHERINE BERGMANN, President

 Jennifer is new to Bellows Falls but not to the study of history.
 Formerly an Associate Professor of 19th-century American literature and philosophy, Jennifer is also a successful fundraiser, grant writer, and project manager.
 She now owns and runs Rockingham Roasters in Bellows Falls, and is excited to serve on the board of this vibrant historical society in this truly unique former mill town.
 Jennifer can be contacted at firstname.lastname@example.org.

 Marge and former Society President, Dennis Ladd, have lived in the community for many years.
-Marge participated in several recreations during Victorian Days and Art on the Porches.
+Marge participated in several recreations during Victorian Days, also Art on the Porches, Hidden Gardens of Bellows Falls,Front Porch Theater Group and Horse Drawn Caroling .
 Dennis created a teaching unit called Place Value based on the history and architecture of the Village.
 It was a natural step to the Historical Society and the sharing of the collection with the public.
 Marge has remained active as a docent at the Adam’s Grist Mill.
 Their shared love of history shows in all of their community activities.
+They remain docents at the Archive, Education Center and Museum at 31 Westminster St.

 MARGUERITE JANISZYN, Archivist and Historian

 In 2012, Marguerite attended a Society meeting to see photos of downtown fires.
 Though she didn't know much about conservation, she decided to put the collection in order.
-Today, the collection is fully catalogued, protected, and accessible to the public at the Society’s new Archive and Education Center at 31 Westminster Street, Bellows Falls.
+Today, the collection is well on its way to being cataloged, protected, and accessible to the public at the Society’s new Archive, Education Center and Museum at 31 Westminster Street, Bellows Falls.
+Marguerite is a rock upon which the Historical Society is built… she has begun to show us all how to catalog, preserve, store and display many pieces of the collection.
+Marguerite has been very patient with all of us and the work goes on with her in the lead.

 CHRIS GLENNON, Curator